varya/steroids/_drafts/2013-12-02-config-xml-android.markdown

 The Android-specific `config.xml` is located at `www/config.android.xml`.

+## Migrating from a 2.7.x version

+With Steroids CLI version 3.1.0, the `config.android.xml` file has undergone some breaking changes, read the [migration guide](/steroids/guides/steroids-js/cordova-3-1-migration/) for more information.
+The easiest way to migrate is to create a new Steroids project with `steroids create` and then copy your preferences over to the new format.

+## <widget> root tag

+The root of `config.ios.xml` should be a `<widget>` element with the `id`, `version` and `xmlns` attributes.
+They are not used by Steroids currently, but should be kept up-to-date to ensure future compatibility.

 ## Name, description and author

 These fields are not used by Steroids at the moment, but it's good practice to fill them out.